 Modo is a polygon and subdivision surface modeling, sculpting, 3D painting, animation and rendering package.
 The program incorporates features such as n-gons and edge weighting, and runs on Microsoft Windows, Linux and macOS platforms.

 Building meshes, extruding polygons and other 3D modeling tasks are single-threaded, meaning they only utilize one CPU core.
-If using this software mostly for modeling, we recommend a processor with 4 to 6 cores and a high clockspeed (3.2GHz and above).
+If using this software mostly for modeling, we recommend a 4- to 6-core processor with a high clockspeed (3.2GHz and above).

 Like 3D modeling, animation is also single-threaded.
 Therefore a processor with high clockspeed and 4 to 6 cores is also recommended.

 While 3D modeling and animation only utilize one CPU core, rendering is a highly multi-threaded task and therefore a high amount of CPU cores will provide better performance.

 In general, 3-6GB of RAM per CPU core is recommended.
 For example, if you select a single 12-core processor, 32GB will suffice for basic tasks or 64GB for more demanding workloads.

 We recommend having two drives which provides the best performance: